 Give cooking oil and grease a second life!
 Never pour fats, oils, and grease (FOG) down the drain, in your yard, or in the trash.
 You can now recycle used oil and grease at EDCO Station in La Mesa.
 Simply collect it in a leak-proof container and take it in when full.
 It will become biofuel to help clean up our air!

 San Diego Integrated Waste Management Technical Advisory Committee - The Integrated Waste Management Technical Advisory Committee (TAC) provides technical support and recommendations around integrated waste management and policy.
 TAC is composed of solid waste professionals from each city and the County, representatives of the private solid waste industry, business, and representatives of interested community organizations.

 How can I dispose of water heater, broken sofa or other bulky items?

-Each spring the City and EDCO Disposal Corp hold a Clean-up Day for La Mesa residents.
+EDCO sends coupons to La Mesa residents twice a year for a free disposal day.
 The only items not accepted are hazardous waste, wet garbage, tires, explosives, and business waste.
 Call the City at (619)667-1338 for further information or clarification.
 For landfill information call (619)562-0530.
 Bulky item pick-up is also available from EDCO for a small fee.
 Call (619)287-7555.